 Continuing care contracts - The Organization has entered into continuing care contracts with the residents of its continuing care facilities.
 Under the provisions of these contracts, residents are required to pay an entrance fee and periodic monthly fees ("resident fees") in exchange for services and the right to occupy and use the facilities.
 Entrance fees are one-time payments made by residents of the continuing care facilities that, in addition to monthly fees, provide for living accommodations.
 The resident fees are subject to adjustment for changes in operating costs or other economic reasons.
 The continuing care contracts create a performance obligation to provide residency care and services, which will be satisfied over the resident's remaining stay at the Organization.
 The nonrefundable portion of the fees is recorded as deferred revenue from entrance fees and amortized to income using the straight-line method over the estimated remaining life expectancy of the resident, in accordance with ASC 606.
 The period of amortization is adjusted annually using the life expectancy table published in the California Continuing Care Contract Statutes.
-The change in deferred revenue from entrance fees during the years ended June 30, consists of the following activity:
+The change in deferred revenue from entrance fees during the years ended June 30 consists of the following activity:

-2023 2022 Balance, beginning of year New entrance fees received Amortization of entrance fees Other \$ 7,301,493 3,974,664 (436,223) (261,505) \$ 7,199,324 2,191,014 (2,088,845) - Balance, end of year \$ 10,578,429 \$ 7,301,493
+2024 2023 Balance, beginning of year \$ 10,578,429 \$ 7,301,493 New entrance fees received Amortization of entrance fees 4,165,684 (1,387,212) 3,974,664 (436,223) Other (75,241) (261,505) Balance, end of year \$ 13,281,660 \$ 10,578,429

 Refundable entrance fees are primarily noninterest bearing and, depending on the type of contract, can range from 0% to 90% of the total entrance fees.
 Refundable entrance fees are returned to the resident or the resident's estate depending on the form of the agreement either upon re-occupancy or termination of the care agreement.
-As of June 30, 2023 and 2022, the Organization is obligated to refund \$113,894,461 and \$109,748,841 in entrance fees, respectively.
+As of June 30, 2024 and 2023, the Organization is obligated to refund \$119,850,585 and \$113,894,461 in entrance fees, respectively.

 Future service benefit obligation - The Organization annually calculates the present value of the net cost of future services and the use of facilities to be provided to current residents and compares that amount with the balance of deferred revenue from entrance fees.
 If the present value of the net cost of future services and the use of facilities exceeds the deferred revenue from entrance fees, a liability is recorded (future service benefit obligation) with the corresponding charge to expense.
-The obligation is discounted at 5% for 2023 and 7% for 2022, based on the expected long-term rate of return on government obligations.
-As of both June 30, 2023 and 2022, the Organization's future service benefit obligation was \$0.
+The obligation is discounted at 5% for both 2024 and 2023, based on the expected long-term rate of return on government obligations.
+As of both June 30, 2024 and 2023, the Organization's future service benefit obligation was \$0.